Example:

 You still sing songs of protest,

-wants to hear.
+there's nobody wants to hear.

 Tired voice, blues strung Gibson,